rollrodrig/customjsonbuilder/README.md

 I want 3 `posts` with `id` and `title`

-To get an array response just add key `$times:NUMBER`, were `number` is the number of elements that i want in the array.
+To get an array response just add key `_times:NUMBER`, were `number` is the number of elements that i want in the array.

 ```
 {
     posts: {
         id: number,
         title: string,
-        $times: 3
+        _times: 3
     }
 }
 ```